ajayraveendran/Block-Pain/README.md

 [Play](https://ajayraveendran.github.io/Block-Pain/)

-There is an issue where I can't get to reload a new level when you finish it.
-Refresh the page to access a new level.

 ### Movements

 Use the up, down , left and right arrow keys to move the player.
 The character has momentum physics built in i.e. it'll build up speed from stand still, until it reaches max velocity.